 The most obvious way for the horse to compensate is by increasing its respiration rate, or taking more breaths per minute.
 As the respiration rate increases so does the heart rate in order to pump oxygenated blood throughout the body.
 The body also responds and starts to generate more red blood cells and capillaries to assist in oxygen transportation.
 This takes somewhere between 4 to 7 days.
 After that “acclimation” period, a horse at high altitude may have up to 50% more red blood cells than a horse at sea level.
 In order to protect vital organs such as the brain and heart, the body also shifts blood flow.
 As a result, more blood flows to the brain, heart, and lungs and less flows to the other organs in the body such as the digestive organs.
 The negatives of this protection mechanism are headaches (caused by a sharp increase in the amount of blood flowing through the cranial arteries) and digestive upset (caused by the decrease in blood supply to the digestive organs).
 But perhaps the largest concern for horses at altitude is dehydration due to the dry air and increased respiration rates.
 In fact, above 6.000 feet the body exhales and sweats nearly twice as much moisture as it would at sea level.

 While our horses live continuously at high altitude (9.200ft./2.800m) they are adjusted to these conditions but it can still be stressful to them when traveling to higher altitudes.

-From experienced I have learned that on our long rides we need to allow them two or three days of acclimation time before asking our horses to perform at their best.
+From experience (and mistakes) I have learned that on our long rides we need to allow them two or three days of acclimation time before asking our horses to perform at their best.
 Our horses seem more fit during the last days of our long rides than on the first couple of days, but that makes all sense knowing what it takes for a horse to get up those high mountains and the time they need to adjust their body.

-Eddy van Brunschot
+Eduard van Brunschot